 Sadly, when her husband died in the late 1980s, grandma had to sell her beloved home.
 She was heartbroken.
 I still remember being with her on the day she had to leave; there was no consoling her; she cried all the way to Seattle, where she went to live with my mom.

 Grandma eventually returned to Hood River and lived in a little house in town until she passed away in January, 1992; one month before my daughter was born.

-The orchard house has frequently been in my thoughts over the years and I have often thought about stopping by to meet the new owners.
+The orchard house has frequently been in my thoughts over the years, and I have often considered stopping by to meet the new owners.
 And that’s exactly what theTravelsketcher, our daughter, son-in-law and I did over the weekend.
 We easily found the house located on a quiet country road.
-I hesitated a bit before I hopped out of the car to approach the house, and I was quite nervous as I waited for someone to answer the door.
+I hesitated a bit before I hopped out of the car to approach the house, and I was quite nervous as I knocked on the door.
 I quickly apologized for the intrusion to the woman who answered, as I explained that my grandmother had lived here.
-She remembered my grandmother’s name after all these years and welcomed me inside to see the changes they have made.
+She remembered my grandmother’s name after all these years, and welcomed me inside to see the changes they have made.
 I couldn’t have imagined a warmer welcome.

 The house was in pretty bad condition when they purchased it from my grandmother 33 years ago; so they had their work cut out for them.
 But oh my, it is so beautiful now and still retains much of the original charm.
 They have done an amazing job.

 I found this short essay I wrote over twenty five years ago about my childhood memories of this lovely home, and the time I spent there.